AnandDedha/AWS/amazon-redshift/DeepCopy.md

 The temporary table is session-based.
 Hence the temporary table will automatically drop when the current session ends.
 Therefore this method produces a risk of losing data if anything goes wrong.

 Steps to perform Deep Copy for Amazon Redshift Copy Table

-        Use CREATE TABLE AS SELECT command (CTAS) to create a temporary table similar to the parent table.
+1) Use CREATE TABLE AS SELECT command (CTAS) to create a temporary table similar to the parent table.
-        Truncate the parent table.
+2) Truncate the parent table.
-        Use the INSERT command to insert the data from the temporary table to the parent table.
+3) Use the INSERT command to insert the data from the temporary table into the parent table.
-        Let us understand the above steps with a real-time example.
+4) Let us understand the above steps with a real-time example.
 Consider a table of sales that contains the sales records of the products.
 The code is shown below:

         CREATE TEMP TABLE SALES_TEMP AS (SELECT * FROM SALES) TRUNCATE SALES;